slowernews/hamster-system/README.md

 - bundle of projects (derived from twitter hashtag): **#**

-        Inside CURRENT (or ARCHIVE) folder you put #bundles of projects: e.g: #large investor
+        Inside INBOX (or ARCHIVE) folder you put #bundles of projects: e.g: #large investor

 - project (derived from twitter mention): **@**